Interactive Sound and Music

 - Basic presentation with some lapses of detail

-- Some knowledge, understanding and synthesis of key principles
+- Some knowledge and understanding of key principles

-- Some knowledge, understanding and synthesis of main topics
+- Some knowledge and understanding of main topics

-- Some evidence of creative and imaginative thinking and application
+- Some evidence of creative thinking and application

 - Some evidence of independent thinking